executium/api-version-2/README.md

 Executium version 2 is currently in private beta mode as we look to launch our new version of executium which has hundreds of new options and an extensive API which can connect with your business.

 ## All Official Documentation for Executium
-* Announcements regarding changes, upgrades, important exchange information, fixes, etc. to the API, Trading System and Streams will be reported here: **UPDATING-URL**
+* Announcements regarding changes, upgrades, important exchange information, fixes, etc. to the API and Trading System will be reported here: **UPDATING-URL**
 * Endpoints, parameters, payloads, etc. outlined in the documents in this repo are considered **official releases** and **supported by executium**.
 * The use of any other endpoints, parameters, or payloads, etc. not outlined in this repo and the documents within are **not supported** and you **use them at your own risk and with no guarantees of functionality**.